 There are no guarantees that the moral codes we teach our children will be used by them as adults.
 The hard part for any parent is standing back, whilst they watch their child change everything around morality.

-I don’t believe we have to be.
-Morality is usually passed on through the generations and is completely self-taught.
-It’s not something that we need an education for, although it’s important we understand how to use morality and use it well.
+Do we need an education to learn about morality, or can it be self-taught?
+Morality is passed on through the generations and is completely self-taught.
+It’s not something we need an education for, anyone can learn about morality.

-In order to do that we must keep an open mind on individual circumstances, instead of making broad assumptions.
-There is no reason why the younger generation can’t think about and use morality for themselves; it just takes practice.
+We must continue to keep an open mind on individual circumstances, instead of making broad assumptions.
+There is no reason why anyone can’t think about and use morality for themselves; it just takes practice.

-The world is changing and so too is morality.
-There is an art to expression and an art to understanding how we use morality in our lives.
-I’m not sure whether the younger generation find it difficult or they’re not into morality itself.
-It’s become too easy for people to assume and demand, without giving consideration to the way they ask and speak to their elders.
+The world is changing and so is morality.
+There is an art to expression and an art to understanding how we use morality.
+I’m not sure if people find it difficult, or they’re just not into morality.
+It’s become too easy for people to assume and demand, without giving consideration to the way they ask and speak to others.

 When I was growing up respect and morality was something we grasped diligently.
 We sponged it up.
-It was almost expected of us that we would continue to live our lives with the same values.
-Morality isn’t about education; morality is about understanding; about a place; an acceptance that we will work with the same philosophies.
+It was almost expected of us that we would live our lives with the same values.
+Morality isn’t about education, it’s about understanding: a place, an acceptance that we will work with the same philosophies.

-When I was growing up children just knew how to behave and grew up with boundaries in place.
-Morality brought about a sense of calm, a sense of peace and a sense of belonging that the newer generation don’t have.
-Unfortunately, as they try to keep tabs on the world they’re growing up in, technology has become their main focus as they continue to keep pace with what’s going on around them.
+As a child I knew how to behave and grew up with boundaries in place.
+Morality brought about a sense of calm, a sense of peace and a sense of belonging that isn’t there now.
+As children grow now, technology has become their main focus as they continue to keep pace with what’s going on around them.

 If children don’t use morality, their friends won’t use morality either, even if they grew up with it.
 Peer pressure changes how children function.
 It’s sad, but even more frustrating for the parents.